Changissnz/internet_insecurity_of_today/README.md

   the darleanas (the "this is my world, my vision" people), the prinslaktimos (self-claimed princelings disguised in different shades of wealth and poverty) that some say are the culprits.
 Others point to broader trends at play, such as breaking word (an offense in business etiquette), possibly encouraged by worsening labor organization in some areas.
 Lower credit translates to lower maximum borrowing threshold and weaker purchasing power parity.
-The American brand may be slowly getting casted into the muck of questions.
+The American brand may be slowly getting cast into the muck of lesser questions.
 Furthermore, there might not be enough time to enjoy the preent and emerging developments of the internet in general.